Get Started: Tutorials, Examples > Tutorials (JavaScript APIs / npm / webpack) > Tutorial 04 - Adding Realtime Updates

 This results in the following.

 The above example is simple, but it never removes points from the XyDataSeries, so memory will grow forever.
-Consider if you are streaming lots of data-points calling XyDataSeries.removeAt, or removeRange to discard old data.
+Consider if you are streaming lots of data-points calling XyDataSeries.removeAt, or removeRange or using FIFO Modes to discard old data.

 Also, once you are done with a DataSeries, call DataSeries.delete() to remove WebAssembly memory.